Glossary of printing terms

 ISBN

 Stands for 'International Standard Book Number'.
 A number unique to your book or magazine.
 Required for selling online or in stores.
+If this is required it should be created and placed within artwork prior to submission for printing.

 L